 The MPH Program Director/Graduate Coordinator and Department Chair are available to meet with students to discuss issues/problems if they cannot be resolved through the course instructor or academic advisor.
 We ask students to follow professional protocol when trying to resolve issues or concerns in courses and advisement.
 Academic advisors and course instructors are contacted as the first step in the process, the second step is contact with the MPH Program Director/Graduate Coordinator and finally the Department Chair.
-The easiest way to contact the MPH Program Director/Graduate Coordinator or the Department Chair is through email.
+The easiest way to contact the MPH Program Director/Graduate Coordinator or the Department Chair is through email or schedule a virtual or inperson appointment with her here.